Moving House in Australia: A Complete Timeline and Checklist product guide

 - Banks and financial institutions: Update online banking profiles; some require branch verification

-- Private health insurer: Address affects some hospital cover classifications
+- Private health insurer: Your address can affect some hospital cover classifications

-Start with rooms and items you use least frequently: spare bedrooms, bookshelves, seasonal clothing, decorative items, garage contents.
+Start with the rooms and items you use least: spare bedrooms, bookshelves, seasonal clothing, decorative pieces, garage contents.
+Getting ahead of packing early is one of the most effective ways to keep moving day calm and controlled.

 Packing best practices:

-- Label every box on the top and two sides (boxes are often stacked)
+- Label every box on the top and two sides (boxes are often stacked and the top label disappears)

-- Note the room destination and a brief contents summary (e.g., "Kitchen — baking equipment")
+- Note the room destination and a brief contents summary — "Kitchen — baking equipment", for example

-- Use colour-coded tape by room for fast unloading
+- Use colour-coded tape by room for fast, organised unloading

 - Pack heavy items in small boxes; light items in large boxes

 At four weeks, your removalist booking should be confirmed in writing.
 Review the contract carefully before signing.
-Key terms to verify:
+Key terms to check:

 - Exact move date, start time, and estimated duration